tango-controls/rfc/2/README.md

 The device lifecycle MUST be implemented by a Device Server.

+### Init command

+The Init command purpose is to re-initialise the Device.

+* The Init command, when called, SHALL in a sequence:
+  * gracefully un-initialise the Device (free any dynamic resources allocated to the Device)
+  * initialise the Device

 ### Device State and Status

 * The *data type* of State Attribute MUST be `DevState`.
 The *read value* of Status attribute MUST be